kchu01/sim-city-bomb-squad/README.md

 time should show how much time was on the clock when the bomb exploded.
 If the timer ran all the way to zero then the timer should keep showing zero.

 The bomb doesn't blow up immediately.
-There should be a **750 millisecond delay** between cutting an incorrect wire and the bomb blowing up.
+There should be a.
 The bomb should not blow up if the bomb is defused.

 It's possible to cut an incorrect wire and then quickly cut all the remaining